TeamAttain/epa-prototype/Readme.md

 ##Lessons Learned
 The Attain Team reflected the iterative design/development of this prototype and identified actions for future improvement:
 * Team co-location wasn’t always possible.
 Use of the web application Slack improved team communication and product quality
 * It is faster to iterate through wireframes or design comps than in development.
-We began development after one design iteration in order to meet deadlines, but could have spent 1-2 days of discovery iteration up front in retrospect
+We began development after one design iteration in order to meet deadlines, but could have spent 1-2 days of discovery iteration up front

 #For More Information